IndicoDataSolutions/Custom-Workflow-Template/README.md

 Step 3: go to cluster manager of the VPC you want to deploy to (can find details under asana indico installations board, access via `ssh cluster_name` after you've registered pem/IP to .ssh/config)

-Step 4: run indico updraft edit -I
+Step 4: run `indico updraft edit -I`

-Step 5: add image
+Step 5: add image (image-name and image-hash are both derived from GCP)
  images:
    {name-of-image}: {image-name}:{image-hash}